AnvikKumar/OrthoSNet./README.md

 # OrthoSNet: A framework for Identifying and Verifying Tuberculosis in Chest Radio graph images using Discrete Orthonormal Stockwell transform.
-Research work accepeted by IIT Delhi on its IEEE conference ICCCNT 2023.
+## Research work accepted by IIT Delhi on its IEEE conference ICCCNT 2023.

 ## Authors : Dr. Rajesh T M and Anvik Kumar Achar